Key takeaways

 - How long it takes a new planner to be productive without specialist training

-- Whether year-level planning, workload, and individual pathways currently live inside the suite or alongside it
+- Whether school year planning, workload, and individual pathways currently live inside the suite or alongside it

 - How daily changes flow back into the master timetable and audit history

-- Where AI assistance sits — outside the workflow, inside the workflow, or absent — and whether it respects hard constraints
+- Where AI assistance sits: outside the workflow, inside the workflow, or absent

 - Export from Untis and import into Smootables using structured import or AI-assisted extraction for older formats.